 Step-by-step instructions that show how to set up a connection, how to publish to a topic, and how to subscribe from the topic.

 Applications may connect to this system and transfer a message onto the topic.
 A message can include any kind of information.
 It could, for example, have information about an event that has happened on your website, or it could just be a simple text message that is supposed to trigger an event.
-Another application may connect to the system and process messages from a topic.
+Another application may connect to the system and process or re-process messages from a topic.
+The data you send is stored in RAM or on the hard drive until a by you specified rentetion period has passed by.

 A Kafka cluster consists of one or more servers (Kafka brokers), which are running Kafka.
 Producers are processes that publish data (push messages) into Kafka topics within the broker.
 A consumer of topics pulls messages off a Kafka topic.